furanky951/Guitar-Triad-App-Test/README.md

 The tool functions as below:
 * User picks a root note and a scale
 * scale_gen(): Return the diatonic scale based on user's chosen note and scale
+* diatonic_gen(): Create the diatonic scale according to chosen note and scale
 * triad_gen(): Return the according triad based on scale_gen() output
 * triad_inv(): Create 3 version of the triad by rotating the sequence of notes
 * label_to_note(): Return the notes from numerical value back to alphabets